Azure/azure-osconfig/docs/architecture.md

 ## 4.10.
 Telemetry

-OSConfig has its own Telemetry via its product information submitted to the IoT Hub.
+OSConfig has limited Telemetry via its product information submitted to the IoT Hub.
 OpenTelemetry is a potential future path.

 # 5. OSConfig Management Modules